MikeMirzayanov/testlib/README.md

 ## Intro

-This project contains C++ implementation of the testlib.
-It is already being used on many programming contests in Russia (Russian National Olympiad in Informatics, different stages of ICPC).
+This project contains a C++ implementation of testlib.
+It is already being used in many programming contests in Russia, such as the Russian National Olympiad in Informatics and different stages of ICPC.
 Join!

-The library C++ code is tested for compatibility with the standard C++11 and higher on different versions of `g++`, `clang++` and Microsoft Visual C++.
+The library's C++ code is tested for compatibility with standard C++11 and higher on different versions of `g++`, `clang++`, and Microsoft Visual C++.

-This code was used many times on Codeforces contests.
+This code has been used many times in Codeforces contests.

 ## Samples

 ### Checker

-This is sample checker which expects in the output and in the answer the same integer.
+This sample checker expects the same integer in the output and the answer.
 It ignores all white-spaces.
 See more examples in the package.

 ```c++
 #include "testlib.h"